top of page

 While these situations can lead to uncomfortable emotional and physical sensations, most people can manage and cope with these feelings.

-However, for some individuals, rejection triggers an intense emotional and physical pain that is challenging to handle, a condition known as rejection-sensitive dysphoria (RSD).
+However, for some individuals, rejection triggers an intense emotional and physical pain that is challenging to handle, a phenomenon known as rejection-sensitive dysphoria (RSD), , often rooted in rejection sensitivity.

 RSD may lead to heightened emotional outbursts, negative self-talk, rumination, and withdrawal from social situations.

-Typically, we think of ADHD in terms of inattention, impulsivity, and hyperactivity, but RSD is also prevalent among ADHD individuals and those with other neurodivergent conditions.
+Typically, we think of ADHD in terms of inattention, impulsivity, and hyperactivity, but ADHD and emotional dysregulation frequently co-occur, especially in those also experiencing RSD

-If you identify with the traits of RSD, a virtual ADHD rejection-sensitive dysphoria coach may provide valuable support.
+If you identify with the traits of RSD, a virtual ADHD coaching session or neurodiversity-affirming therapy may provide valuable support.

-Read on to discover more about RSD, its connection to ADHD and other neurodivergent conditions, and effective strategies for managing RSD.
+Read on to discover more about RSD, its connection to ADHD and other neurodivergence, and effective strategies for coping with rejection.

 What Is Rejection-Sensitive Dysphoria?